jjrasche/extended-cognition/CORE.md

 # Extended Cognition Core Project Document

-> **Single Source of Truth** - Last Updated: June 21, 2025
+> **Single Source of Truth** - Last Updated: June 22, 2025

 ## 🎯 Project North Star

-**What**: A persistent voice-first AI companion that knows you deeply - remembering your cognitions, understanding your intent, and acting on your behalf in the digital world.
+**What**: A persistent voice-first AI companion that knows you deeply - remembering your thoughts, understanding your intent, and acting on your behalf in the digital world.

 **Why**:
-- **cognitional** - Current AI gets in the way of thinking.
+- **Conversational** - Current AI gets in the way of thinking.
 No clicking, tapping, scrolling, reading, or navigating to break your train of thought.
 Just natural stream of consciousness with no barriers between you and your companion.
 - **Data sovereignty** - Getting the most out of this requires complete trust.
 You can only trust fully when you control the system.
 Full ownership enables full partnership.
-- **Knowledge that compounds** - Unlike session-based chatbots, every cognition builds on the last.
+- **Knowledge that compounds** - Unlike session-based chatbots, every thought builds on the last.
 Your companion accumulates years of context, learning who you are while building a searchable knowledge base.
 It retrieves, connects, and helps you build on everything you've ever discussed.
 - **Fully trainable** - Give feedback seamlessly to correct misunderstandings, reinforce behaviors you like, or teach your communication style.
 You're not just using a tool - you're training a companion.
 - **Complete transparency** - See inside the black box.
 Know what facts it gathered, what connections it made, how it reached its conclusions.
 Every step traceable and correctable.
 - **Digital proxy** - Forms, emails, bookings - your companion handles the digital busywork at machine speed.
 Think and create while it manages the online tedium.